sschr15/advent-of-code/README.md

 This is a repository containing *my personal solutions* to the [Advent of Code](https://adventofcode.com/2021/about) challenges.
-All challenge files must be downloaded from the Advent of Code website and to be used without modification must named as `dayN` in `inputs/2021/` (where `N` is which day of 24 we are at, with a variable digit count).
+All challenge files must be downloaded from the Advent of Code website and to be used without modification must be named as `dayN` in `inputs/<year>/` (where `N` is which day of 25 we are at, with a variable digit count).

 ## Running all solutions
-1. Make sure you have installed Java 17 or higher, and that gradle is directed to use Java 17.
+1. Make sure you have installed Java 21 or higher, and that gradle is directed to use Java 21.
-2. Place all solutions in the `inputs/2021/` directory, as files named as `dayN` without an extension or with the `.txt` extension.
+2. Place all solutions in the `inputs/<year>/` directory, as files named as `dayN` without an extension or with the `.txt` extension.
 3. Run `./gradlew run` to run all solutions.